rwaldron/etherport/README.md

 The latest version Arduino IDE ships with StandardFirmataEthernet and StandardFirmataEthernetPlus.

 1. If using an Ethernet shield, plug the shield into the board.
-2. Connect the board to the computer via USB (for flashing StandardFirmataEthernet.ino)
+2. Connect the board to the computer via USB cable.
-3. Connect the board to the computer via Ethernet
+3. Connect the board to the computer via Ethernet cable.
 4. Open Arduino IDE, then: File -> Examples -> Ethernet -> DhcpAddressPrinter and then press the upload button.
 5. Open the serial terminal and copy the printed IP address.
 6. Obtain your ethernet port IP address (many ways to do this)
-7. In the Arduino IDE, open File -> Examples -> Firmata -> StandardFirmataEthernetPlus
+7. In the Arduino IDE, open File -> Examples -> Firmata -> StandardFirmataEthernet (or StandardFirmataEthernetPlus)
 8. Update these lines with your computer and board IP addresses:
   - This is the computer's address
   ```